 Austria Judicial enforcement approval is required; enforcement is carried out by court employees.
-There are regular and advanced training courses available.
+There are regular and advanced trainng courses available.
 Belgium National Chamber of Court Bailiffs offers training about EU instruments including Brussels Ia.
 E-learing platform developed in cooperation with National Chambers counterpart in France Italy, Luxembourg and Poland.
 Bulgaria No specialization of local jurisdiction for enforcement of judgements.
 Croatia Croatian Judicial Academy organizes life-long learning courses for the judiciary (with regard to judicial enforcement agents).
 With other agents it is not so transparent whether they have received specific training.
 Cyprus It does not seem so.
 Czech To knowledge of the National reporters, no specific training.
 Denmark Foreign judgments are enforced by courts only.
 Estonia Yes, but in the context of other regulations (the European Enforcement Order Regulation, the European Order for Payment Regulation, the European small Claims Regulation), organised by the University of Tartu, Faculty of law.
 Also other trainings organised by a non-profit Estonian Lawyers Association (Juristide Liit).
 Finland No special training But the general training program includes lectures on such enforcement requests.
 France Main initiative that Reporter is aware of: European Judicial officer's e-learning project (EJL) developed by the CEHJ Chambre europeenne des huissiers de justice in partnership with ENP Ecole nationale de la magistrature.
 This proposes an e-learning platform for all judicial officiers/enforcement officers of the Member States encompassing Brussels Ia Regulation.
 Germany Specific measures run by Federal states.
-Judicial Academy in Northrine Westphalia offers a course on cross-border enforcement for enforcement agents.
-Generally such courses are not mandatory, the individual can choose from a range of topics.
-Greece No training ever scheduled or even perceived as a possibility.